bdelehoy/connect_quatro_python/README.md

 # Connect Quatro
-An implementation of the classic tabletop game, all in vanilla Python.
+An implementation of the classic tabletop game in vanilla Python.